-

 The Unvoiced But Powerful Presence of Shame

-“Solitary Confinement” by Bridget A. Koehler (2025) Though shame is rarely spoken aloud, its presence shapes our thoughts, actions, and self-perception in profound and often invisible ways.
+“Solitary Confinement” by B.A.K.
+(2025) Though shame is rarely spoken aloud, its presence shapes our thoughts, actions, and self-perception in profound and often invisible ways.
 Shame is an excruciating emotional state, rooted in the idea of “covering up.”
 It thrives in secrecy, hiding in shadows and keeping stories buried.
-Yet, it is an undeniable part of the human experience—especially for children of incarcerated parents.
+Yet it is an undeniable part of the human experience—especially for children of incarcerated parents.
 This blog explores the deep emotional impact of shame, its role in isolation, and how it shapes self-worth and identity.
-Most importantly, it highlights the power of empathy, understanding, and connection in breaking the cycle, allowing those affected to step out of the shadows…
+Most importantly, it highlights the power of empathy, understanding, and connection in breaking the cycle, allowing those affected to step out of the shadows and reclaim…

 -